-Avg temp for August in Dublin19.4 °C
+Avg temp for October in Dublin13.6 °C

 Dublin is the charm-packed capital city of the Republic of Ireland.
 Settling on the east coast, it lays out cathedrals, colleges, whisky distilleries and music pubs all within throwing distance of the rushing water of the River Liffey.